Adopted on 2nd June 2017 by majority vote of a referendum of the MCR, to go into effect alongside the new Constitution.

 3.9 The Bar Manager shall stock, run and see to the accounts of the MCR bar.
 The bar accounts shall be presented at an MCR general meeting once a term.

-3.10 Additional positions elected to the MCR Committee shall include representatives and officers for Oriel Talks, Student Support and Academic Office Liaison, LGBTQ, JMH, Second Desserts, Environment, Sports, Social, Board Games, Welfare, Families, International Students.
+3.10 Additional positions elected to the MCR Committee shall include representatives and officers for Oriel Talks, LGBTQ, Second Desserts, Environment, Sports, Social, Welfare, Mature Students/Families, International Students, Access and Inclusivity Liaison and the position of MCR manager.

 3.11 These positions and offices to be elected under section 3.10 shall be subject to review and amendment by majority vote of an Assembly.